mroberts1/BOOTSTRA.386/manual/index.md

 This is a relief.
 I don't actually know 8088 assembly.
 Maybe I can leverage what I do know, the future.

-That's how I cheated to begin with.
+> That's how I cheated to begin with.

-# Tuesday
+## Tuesday

-I pour myself some of the gross 1983-style coffee as I overhear Kat talking with another employee, "I still don't think they did it.
+I pour myself some of the gross 1983-style french roast as I overhear Kat talking with another employee, "I still don't think they did it.
 I can't imagine a husband and wife together abducing teenage girls from a mall like that".
-The other employee responds "ok, I know.
+The other employee responds "OK, I know.
 They don't have any other suspects though.
 18 year old, mother of 3, to the electric chair ... ".

 I have no idea who on earth they are talking about.
 I keep my head low and don't volunteer information.

 "Regardless, they should have never brought back the death penalty.
-I'm against it morally" Kat responds as I walk away trying had not to engage.

-Tracy Kidder enters the chat
+I'm against it morally" Kat responds as I walk away trying hard not to engage.
+I pass a new person I didn't see there yesterday, about 40.
+I introduce myself and he identifies himself "Tracy Kidder".
+The thoughts that ran through my mind at that point as I glance down at his notebook seeing the first scribblings of the *Dreams of Tomorrow*.
+I pass it off, "the pulitzer prize winner?"
+He blushes, almost ashamed of being associated with such an honor.

+He pauses for a second, "Well, I'm hear to write a sequel.
+Please ignore me as much as possible."
+I almost roll my eyes at him incredulously as I walk back to my cubicle.
+"Ignore him?
+It'd be like if someone said "Hey, I'm Stanley Kubrick, just here shooting a documentary, I hope you don't mind!"
+Alright, I'll try hard to not mug to the pen.

+---

 Kat snaps back, "Oh you want another UCSD P-system?"